Prof-it/supply-chain/README.md

 ## Optional Extensions

-- Add population density data using a heatmap overlay.
 - Include real healthcare facility locations as constraints.
 - Replace the objective function with real-world service efficiency metrics.

 ## License

-This project is open-source and free to use for academic or demonstration purposes.
+This software is licensed for NON-COMMERCIAL use only.
+For commercial use, please contact prof.dr.rer.nat.lu@gmail.com.

+See [LICENSE](LICENSE) for license details.